Frequently Asked Questions

 My matter is urgent and I need to talk to someone right away.

-Due to the overwhelming need for our services, we often have a wait-list in place.
-We can sometimes see individuals outside our regular appointment schedule, in emergency circumstances.
+Due to the overwhelming need for our services, we almost always have a wait-list, and it’s often quite long.
+Although we are not a crisis organization, we can sometimes see individuals outside our regular wait list.

-However, as much as we understand and sympathise that so many other legal situations are difficult and stressful, we are not a crisis organization, and are rarely able to assist on short notice given the limitations of our small clinic and staff.
+However, as much as we understand and sympathise that many other legal situations are difficult and stressful, we are not a crisis organization and our ability to respond quickly in an emergency is limited by our small clinic and staff, and the availability of student clinicians.
+Thank you for understanding.

 How does the wait-list work?